NewsLocal News

 "We're going to show through the course of this litigation the evidence that supports our factual allegations that they knew," Brown said.

-A sentiment echoed by Frederico.
+A sentiment echoed by Federico.

-"Somebody else didn't do this, they did it," Frederico said.
+"Somebody else didn't do this, they did it," Federico said.
 "They know they did it.
 The state of Maryland knows they did it.
 Everybody knows they did it.
 It's not really something that's subject to much debate."

 W.L.
 Gore denies the allegations filed by Maryland's Attorney General saying, "W.L.
 Gore & Associates (Gore) denies the allegations in the complaint and is surprised by the Maryland Attorney General's decision to initiate legal action, particularly in light of our proactive and intensive engagement with state regulators over the past two years."

 To read the full court filings for the federal suit filed by Maryland's Attorney General, W.L.
-Gore's response and W.L .
+Gore's response, and W.L .
 Gore's contamination response, click below.

-121824 Gore Complaint by Rushaad Hayward on Scribd
+121824 Gore Complaint

-Gore Response 012925 by Rushaad Hayward on Scribd
+Gore Response 012925